Quick start

 Run = see your app

-Chapter 5 — Five plain-language rules for good prompts
+Chapter 5 — Five rules for great prompts

 1. Say who will use it